lachrist/aran/README.md

 ## Hooks

-Hooks are functions that are called before executing statement / expression of a given Mozilla-Parser type (https://developer.mozilla.org/en-US/docs/Mozilla/Projects/SpiderMonkey/Parser_API).
+Hooks are functions that are called before executing statement / expression of a given Mozilla-Parser type as described at https://developer.mozilla.org/en-US/docs/Mozilla/Projects/SpiderMonkey/Parser_API.
 Hooks only receive static information and their return value is never used.
 All hooks are optional.

 * `Program(StmtCounter)`
 * `EmptyStatement()`